 Driving business growth for the firm

-This role sits at the top of the audit firm hierarchy and is one of the highest earning positions in the CA profession.
+This role sits at the top of the audit firm hierarchy and is one of the highest-earning positions in the CA profession.

 Most CA professionals follow a structured growth path in audit.
+This structured path helps professionals steadily grow in responsibility, expertise, and income.
+The usual progression includes:

 -